anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: None knows the weight of another's burden.
+Quote: Every friendship is different because everyone's personality is different.

-By: George Herbert
+By: Nargis Fakhri